cssninjaStudio/vuero/documentation/elements/buttons/button-iconify-documentation.md

 ### Iconify

 Vuero buttons work well with Iconify which includes **over 40,000 icons** from popular fonts and emoji sets.
-Add an icon element inside the button to handle icons.
 You can also create square and circle buttons with a single icon.
-You can browse [icons here](https://icones.netlify.app/).
-Please refer to markup for detailed examples.
+You can browse all the available [icons here](https://icones.netlify.app/).
+Please refer to the markup for detailed examples.

 <!--code-->